noteed/nginx-hackage/README.md

 # Hackage mirror as static files

-Generate a static web site acting as a local Hackage server.
+This repository contains a few scripts to generate a static web site acting as a local Hackage server.
 The offered packages can be a subset of the real Hackage, managed by a manually edited file.

-The result, slightly modified, is visible at http://hackage.reesd.com/.
+The result (with all packages) is visible at http://hackage.reesd.com/.

 ## Index